 Trademarks should not usually remind your buyer of your competitors either although that might help identify what your product is when you are new (remember Pepsi-Cola, a trademark dating back to at least 2/15/1897 and now almost invisible due to the use of only the Pepsi trademark in order to dissociate from a famous trademark of 6/28/1887).
 Follow your trademark with the ™ superscript (TM if your browser didn't show that correctly) to let it be known that you are claiming a common-law trademark.
 Yes, this is 100% legal, you don't have to get permission from anybody.
+(But you are expected to have done your searching first to be sure you're not trampling on someone else's property whether they've registered, staked a TM claim, or are just using it.)
 If you are using your trademark to identify a service you could alternatively use a superscript SM which stands for Service Mark.

 Still, start to finish, legal help for a trademark should cost less than $1,000 plus the $325 (subject to change) application fee.